top of page

 Minor: Biomedical Physics

-Anthony Carmona is a sophomore pursuing a degree in Cell and Molecular Biology with a minor in Biomedical Physics.
+Anthony Carmona is a senior pursuing a degree in Cell and Molecular Biology with a minor in Biomedical Physics.
 He is a provost scholar, a member of the Phi Delta Epsilon pre medical fraternity, and the secretary of the Mexican American student association.
 He loved tutoring and working with the youth during his time in high school and worked with the Hispanic services council to help Hispanic students in his area with their schooling needs.
 He plans to go to medical school to become an orthopedic surgeon and help people in countries that do not have access to adequate medical care.
 Anthony loves to run and draw in his free time.
 His goal in life is to provide aid and a friend to as many people as possible which he feels will be fulfilled by a career in medicine.

 (He/Him)